xiuwenli/Final-project-/README.md

 ```

 Next plant:
-1. Creating a shiny app for the complete data file
+Creating a shiny app for the complete data file
-2. Creating a p-value about the tissue